hasansharif819/mongoose-project/README.md

 ## Prettier
 ## In this project I am trying to use Mongoose CRUD operation with typescript like create, update, get all, get single, delete etc.
 ## This is the new experiment for me
+## Here I try to get users order from the users data